 Architecturally trained in the US and licensed in Singapore, Colin Seah honed his sensibilities working for the likes of Rem Koolhaas and Daniel Libeskind.
 He also spent four years at the National University of Singapore’s Department of Architecture researching design pedagogy and serving as design critic.

 As MOD’s Founder and Director of Design, Colin has been named “Designer of the Year” by International Design Awards USA 2010.
 He is also a two-time recipient of Singapore’s highest design accolade, the President’s Design Award, as well as the two-time Grand Prize Winner of the Gold Key Award, the highest international hospitality accolade.
 He was awarded Hong Kong Perspective’s ‘40 under 40 architects’, and was named in Marcus Corporation Foundation Prize 2007 as the ‘emerging architect with potential for greatness’.
 Recognised as ”Rising Star in Architecture” by Monocle, Colin Seah has been invited by the Singapore Tourism Board to redefine Singapore as a destination for 2020 and beyond.

 Founder and Creative Director, The Press Room (Singapore)

 An active educator, she had served as adjunct lecturer in Visual Communications at Nanyang Technological University, Nanyang Academy of Fine Arts, and The Glasgow School of Art, Singapore; and an adjunct lecturer in Interior Architecture at LaSalle College of the Arts.
-She is also a frequent name on international design judging panels Red Dot Awards, Nagoya-Do!, Creative Circle Award, etc.
+She is also a frequent name on international design judging panels Red Dot Awards, Nagoya-Do!, and Creative Circle Award, among others.